Ekima002/AutoLibrarian/README.md

 # AutoLibrarian

-AutoLibrarian is a small Python utility that helps automatically organize PDF files into categorized folders based on their content.
+AutoLibrarian is a lightweight Python utility designed to automatically organize PDF files into categorized folders based on their content.
+The ultimate goal of this project is to create a fully autonomous system that determines the optimal storage structure and sorts all books without any user input—much like a real librarian.
+Initially, I started building a version with a graphical user interface, but I later realized that this shifted the project toward a typical library management system, which wasn’t my original intention.
 ## Usage

 ### Step 1: Define the storage structure